readium/readium.github.io/_pages/development/contributing.md

   * If after careful testing you think you have discovered an issue related to the Swift or Kotlin toolkit, please open a Github issue in the swift-toolkit or kotlin-toolkit respectively.
   * If the community cannot answer to your questions or help solving your problems, paid consulting has to be considered.

+#### On Readium Desktop

 * If you decide to start a development based on Readium Desktop (or EDRLab's Thorium Reader), please:
   * Make sure that the whole dev team has a very good understanding of Electron.js, React.js and typescript, including build systems, dependency management etc. This project is not for faint hearts.
   * Other rules are the same as for the Readium Mobile toolkit; the best Slack channel for discussions is #r2-desktop and issues are to be open in the appropriate r2-*-js Github repository.
 Only application-level issues can be open in the EDRLab thorium-reader Github repository.

+#### On Readium LCP

  * If you decide to start a development using LCP:
   * Once you have obtained the test LCP client library from EDRLab, the instructions available in the toolkit should be enough to integrate the library without hiccup.